jbellma/equipment-rental/phase-1/README.md

     option 3 → will print **“NEW LIFTING EQUIPMENT RENTAL”** .
   - Option 4 in particular → will print **"EXIT"** and will end the program.

 ---

 #### TASK 2: New Lifting Equipment
 As part of this task, the company's worker will enter the following data on new lifting equipment that the company has recently acquired:
-* Lifting equipment identifier: sequential number given to every single piece of equipment owned by the company (No two pieces of equipment may share the same
+* Lifting equipment identifier: sequential number given to every single piece of equipment owned by the company (no two pieces of equipment may share the same
   identifier).